SAP-samples/teched2022-XP260/exercises/ex3/README.md

 5. Mark your customer identity provider user in the list and click save.
 The user is now a member of the group "BTP_Admins"
 <br><img src="/exercises/ex2/images/Add_User_And_Save.png" width="50%">

-## Exercise 2.2 Configuring MFA for accessing the SAP BTP Cockpit
+## Exercise 3.2 Defining a custom password policy

 In this step we will configure the Identity Authentication service to enforce MFA for users that try to access the SAP BTP Cockpit and are in the group of BTP Admins.